Gejsi/fenrir/apps/hati/README.md

 # Hati

-Example app built to show Fenrir's features: it shows an email message analysis pipeline.
+Example app built to show Fenrir's features which shows an email message analysis pipeline.

 To run the monolithic code: